DRIVING ADVICE, ECO-DRIVING

 - Brake as little as possible.
 If you anticipate an obstacle or bend in advance, you may then simply release the accelerator pedal.

-- Do not try to maintain the same speed up a hill, accelerate no more than you would on flat ground.
+- Do not try to maintain the same speed up a hill, accelerate no more than you would on the level.
 Keep your foot in the same position on the accelerator pedal.

-- Double declutching and accelerating before switching off the engine are unnecessary in modern vehicles.
+- Double declutching and accelerating before switching off are unnecessary in modern vehicles.

 - Bad weather, flooded roads: